darkresq14/mern-todoapp/readme.md

 > Date: 17.05.2022

-Full-stack TypeScript App with React, Nodejs and MongoDB Created following a freeCodeCap [tutorial](https://www.freecodecamp.org/news/how-to-build-a-todo-app-with-react-typescript-nodejs-and-mongodb/).
+Full-stack TypeScript App with React, Nodejs and MongoDB Created following a freeCodeCamp [tutorial](https://www.freecodecamp.org/news/how-to-build-a-todo-app-with-react-typescript-nodejs-and-mongodb/).

 ## API
-API with NodeJS, Express, MongoDB and TypeScript
+API with NodeJS, Express, MongoDB Atlas and TypeScript

 ## Client
 ReactApp using TypeScript and Axios